Apartments in Hawaiian Gardens

 Hawaiian Gardens Rent Prices More Affordable Than Major Cities

-Rent growth in Hawaiian Gardens over the past year has been declining.
+Rent growth in Hawaiian Gardens over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Hawaiian Gardens average rent prices appear to be relatively affordable for local residents.

 The price for a Hawaiian Gardens one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.